Jachimo/obstagtools/testdata/test-structure.md

 name: "Structure Test Document"
 ---
 # Sample Obsidian Structured Text Document

 This is a sample of a structured text document using an Obsidian-style (also Jekyll-style) YAML "frontmatter" section, followed by Markdown-styled content.

+It has a `testvalue:` header set to **False** in YAML.

+Also, it contains a variety of intra-vault links (wiki-style links) and several attachment links.
+(Both `foo.txt` and `kitten.jpg` have valid links to them from later in this document.)

 ## Some Examples
 Here we're just exercising the Markdown functionality...